TaherehZarratEhsan/starter-hugo-academic/content/home/experience.md

     location:
     date_start: ''
     date_end: ''
+    description: |2-
+        Research and python implementation of:

-    description: Research and application of machine learning, deep learning, pattern recognition and its application for computer vision.
-Programming implementation of various image processing techniques such as object detection, tracking, motion estimation, segmentation, feature extraction, feature matching, and optimization
+        * Research and application of machine learning, deep learning, pattern recognition and its application for computer vision
+        * Programming implementation of various image processing techniques such as object detection, tracking, motion estimation, segmentation, feature extraction, feature matching, and optimization

 design:
   columns: '2'